 For such a location, it is worth choosing finishes that are going to be resistant to water.
 Stone is always a good idea, but ceramic tiles with proper grout are going to work well too.
 Same with concrete.

-It is important to know, that bar counter is a bit higher than a working top (42″ instead of 36″), and it’s worth buying chairs prior to built (their height vary too.
+It is important to know that the bar counter is a bit higher than a working top (42″ instead of 36″), and it’s worth buying chairs before building (their height varies too.

 Outdoor grill station cost

-Outdoor grill station cost can vary a lot, as it can be modest, or very fancy.
-For options mentioned in this post, prices are as follows.
+Outdoor grill station cost can vary a lot, as it can be modest or very fancy.
+For the options mentioned in this post, prices are as follows.